aevnum/attention-aware-video-player/README.md

 # Attention-Aware Video Player

-An attention-aware video player that detects when a user is looking at the screen or not.
+An attention aware video playback extension that will pause the video when you're not looking at it!
+Great for users that use subtitles and hate it when they look away and have to end up rewinding because they missed a part :(

 It uses a machine learning model to send a binary output indicating whether to play (1) or pause (0) a video, based on real-time webcam input.

 ## Features
 - **Calibration**: Collect labeled data for "looking at screen" and "not looking at screen" to fine-tune the model.